aws-samples/shopfloor-connectivity/docs/core/transformation-operator-configuration.md

 ---
 ### TruncAt
-Rounds the given value to a value with a specified number of decimals.
+Rounds the given value to a value with a specified number of decimal places.

 **Type**: Datatype: Numeric